 What are Google reviews?

 Google reviews are online reviews that customers leave on your Google Business Profile about their experiences with you.
 When someone looks up your business on Google or Google Maps, they can see the reviews and ratings your existing customers have left for your business.

 Since Google is the largest search engine on the internet, reviews published on the platform have a significant impact on the online reputation of businesses.

 How do Google reviews work?

 Google reviews make it easy for consumers to identify the best business to meet their needs.
-And for businesses, it is a great opportunity to showcase unbiased opinions about their products and services to attract the attention of future customers.
+And for businesses, it is a great opportunity to showcase unbiased opinions about their products and services to attract future customers.